 - 3.1 Standards for the Establishment of Medical Device Manufacturers (CH)

-- 3.2 Regulations for Contract Manufacturing of Medical Devices (CH)
+- 3.2 Regulations for Contract Manufacturing of Medical Devices (EN)

-- 3.3 Regulations Governing Incentive Rewards for Research and Development of Innovative Medical Devices Technology (CH)
+- 3.3 Regulations Governing Incentive Rewards for Research and Development of Innovative Medical Devices Technology (EN)

 4. Regulations Related to Distributors